kgg511/RecipeStartup260/README.md

   - Users can see recipes posted by other users.
   - Users can see how many ‘makes’ a recipe has received.

+## CSS Deliverable ##
+For this deliverable I styled my application into its final appearance.

+- Header, footer, and main content body
+- Navigation elements: I altered my nav to display the links next to each other with space in-between and altered their font-size.
+- Window resizing: The app looks good on computers and smaller devices.
+- Application elements: Used borders, colors, spacing, flippable cards, etc, to create an attractive application.
+- Application text content: Consistent fonts.
+When recipe instructions are too long they become scrollable.
+- Application images: Image on login page as stand in for 3rd party web-api.
+Size increases/decreases based on screen size.